Sutherland, Saskatoon

 Sutherland is a mostly residential neighbourhood located in east-central Saskatoon, Saskatchewan, Canada.
 It is an older suburban subdivision, composed of a near-even mix of single-family detached houses and multiple-unit apartment and semi-detached dwellings.
-The neighbourhood is a middle-income area, with an average family income of $51,857, an average dwelling value of $204,213 and a home ownership rate of 43.8%.
+The neighbourhood is a middle-income area, with a median personal income of $36,000, an average sale price of $311,0025 and a home ownership rate of 42%.

-According to MLS data, the average sale price of a home as of 2013 was $288,651.
 Sutherland was administered as a separate town outside of Saskatoon before being annexed by the city in 1956.